 - (1) The securities intermediary acts as agreed upon by the entitlement holder and the securities intermediary; or - (2) In the absence of agreement, the securities intermediary exercises due care in accordance with reasonable commercial standards to follow the direction of the entitlement holder.
-(1997-181, s.
-1.)

-§ 25-8-509.
+"§ 25-8-509.
 Specification of duties of securities intermediary by other statute or regulation; manner of performance of duties of securities intermediary and exercise of rights of entitlement holder.

-(a) If the substance of a duty imposed upon a securities intermediary by G.S.
+- (a) If the substance of a duty imposed upon a securities intermediary by G.S.
 25-8-504 through G.S.
-25-8-508 is the subject of other statute, regulation, or rule, compliance with that statute, regulation, or rule satisfies the duty.

-(b) To the extent that specific standards for the performance of the duties of a securities intermediary or the exercise of the rights of an entitlement holder are not specified by other statute, regulation, or rule or by agreement between the securities intermediary and entitlement holder, the securities intermediary shall perform its duties and the entitlement holder shall exercise its rights in a commercially reasonable manner.

-(c) The obligation of a securities intermediary to perform the duties imposed by G.S.
+25-8-508 is the subject of other statute, regulation, or rule, compliance with that statute, regulation, or rule satisfies the duty. - (b) To the extent that specific standards for the performance of the duties of a securities intermediary or the exercise of the rights of an entitlement holder are not specified by other statute, regulation, or rule or by agreement between the securities intermediary and entitlement holder, the securities intermediary shall perform its duties and the entitlement holder shall exercise its rights in a commercially reasonable manner. - (c) The obligation of a securities intermediary to perform the duties imposed by G.S.
 25-8-504 through G.S.
-25-8-508 is subject to:

-- (1) Rights of the securities intermediary arising out of a security interest under a security agreement with the entitlement holder or otherwise; and - (2) Rights of the securities intermediary under other law, regulation, rule, or agreement to withhold performance of its duties as a result of unfulfilled obligations of the entitlement holder to the securities intermediary.
+25-8-508 is subject to: - (1) Rights of the securities intermediary arising out of a security interest under a security agreement with the entitlement holder or otherwise; and - (2) Rights of the securities intermediary under other law, regulation, rule, or agreement to withhold performance of its duties as a result of unfulfilled obligations of the entitlement holder to the securities intermediary. - (d) G.S.

-(d) G.S.
 25-8-504 through G.S.
 25-8-508 do not require a securities intermediary to take any action that is prohibited by other statute, regulation, or rule.
-(1997-181, s.
-1.)

-§ 25-8-510.
+"§ 25-8-510.
 Rights of purchaser of security entitlement from entitlement holder.

-(a) In a case not covered by the priority rules in Article 9 of this Chapter or the rules stated in subsection (c) of this section, an action based on an adverse claim to a financial asset or security entitlement, whether framed in conversion, replevin, constructive trust, equitable lien, or other theory, may not be asserted against a person who purchases a security entitlement, or an interest therein, from an entitlement holder if the purchaser gives value, does not have notice of the adverse claim, and obtains control.

-(b) If an adverse claim could not have been asserted against an entitlement holder under G.S.
-25-8-502, the adverse claim cannot be asserted against a person who purchases a security entitlement, or an interest therein, from the entitlement holder.

-(c) In a case not covered by the priority rules in Article 9 of this Chapter, a purchaser for value of a security entitlement, or an interest therein, who obtains control has priority over a purchaser of a security entitlement, or an interest therein, who does not obtain control.
-Except as otherwise provided in subsection (d) of this section, purchasers who have control rank according to priority in time of:
+- (a) An action based on an adverse claim to a financial asset or security entitlement, whether framed in conversion, replevin, constructive trust, equitable lien, or other theory, may not be asserted against a person who purchases a security entitlement, or an interest therein, from an entitlement holder if the purchaser gives value, does not have notice of the adverse claim, and obtains control. - (b) If an adverse claim could not have been asserted against an entitlement holder under G.S.
+25-8-502, the adverse claim cannot be asserted against a person who purchases a security entitlement, or an interest therein, from the entitlement holder. - (c) In a case not covered by the priority rules in Article 9, a purchaser for value of a security entitlement, or an interest therein, who obtains control has priority over a purchaser of a security entitlement, or an interest therein, who does not obtain control.
+Purchasers who have control rank equally, except that a securities intermediary as purchaser has priority over a conflicting purchaser who has control unless otherwise agreed by the securities intermediary.

-- (1) The purchaser's becoming the person for whom the securities account, in which the security entitlement is carried, is maintained, if the purchaser obtained control under G.S.
-25-8-106(d)(1); - (2) The securities intermediary's agreement to comply with the purchaser's entitlement orders with respect to security entitlements carried or to be carried in the securities account in which the security entitlement is carried, if the purchaser obtained control under G.S.
-25-8-106(d)(2); or - (3) If the purchaser obtained control through another person under G.S.
-25-8-106(d)(3), the time on which priority would be based under this subsection if the other person were the secured party.

-(d) A securities intermediary as purchaser has priority over a conflicting purchaser who has control unless otherwise agreed by the securities intermediary.
-(1997-181, s.
-1; 2000-169, s.
-26.)

-§ 25-8-511.
+"§ 25-8-511.
 Priority among security interests and entitlement holders.